sumanjs/suman/README.md

 * isolate tests by running them in separate processes
 * make debugging your test files easier; this is achieved by allowing for running of tests with the plain old node executable, this makes Suman tests "node-able"
-* provide cleaner output, so that developer logging output is not necessarily mixed with test results; achieved by using child processes.
+* provide cleaner output, so that developer logging output is not necessarily mixed with test results; achieved by using child processes and ignoring stdout.
 * add a whole bunch of missing features from Mocha, Tape and AVA, while simplifying portions of the Mocha API and doing away with implicit globals